-Position: Lecturer in Health and Wellbeing Psychology
+Position: Reader in Health Psychology

 School: Cardiff School of Sport and Health Sciences

 - Personal Tutor at Levels 5, 6, and 7